LexBorisoff/web-cli/README.md

 }
 ```

-The following values from the above config can be used as custom flags:
+The following items from the above config can be used as custom flags:

 |keys|alias values
 |:-:|:-:|